55 Feng1 豐

 When Feng reaches its end, it will reverse; hereupon the upper trigram Zhen is converted to trigram Gen (keeping still, the mountain).
 Gen looks like a door which here is taken for a house.
 The house at the top of Feng is large and high.
 However, now line 6 has no correlation with the eyes of the lower trigram Li and can't be seen from below.

-Commentary on the image: Feng (to enlarge) its house, (which is like) flying on the sky.
-To peep through its door, (it is found that the house is) quiet with nobody inside, (as) one conceals oneself.
+Commentary on the image: Feng (to enlarge) its house, which is like flying on the border of the heavens.
+To peep through its door, it is found that the house is quiet with nobody inside, as it conceals itself.

 Line 6, at the extremity of hexagram Feng, is at the top of the hexagram (i.e. in the domain of heaven), like flying on the sky.
 Building a large house and flying on the sky both signify keeping a distance from others.

 Enlightenment through six six: not to indulge in pursuit of the great and large but rather to maintain its state like the sun remaining at midday and spreading light and warmth to benefit all people.
 The grand and abundant state will alienate a person from others, especially if he still indulges in pursuing Feng after having reached its peak.
 He will become arrogant, domineering, and lonely as well.
 The outcome of not being seen for three years is the same as the first line of hexagram Kun4 (47), to be besieged.
-If this line can change to masculine, not pursuing more Feng but sharing it with others, the hexagram will become Li (30), brightness, will appear.
+If this line can make a change becoming masculine, hexagram Li (30), brightness, will appear.
 Here one must tenderly cling to righteousness in order to maintain it at midday.